About (Updated 7-16-2010)

 (Original below)

-I’ve been a journalist for a quarter of a century; and yet I just used the weak passive voice.
+I’ve been a journalist for a quarter of a century; and yet I just used the weak verb tense.
 Will fix that later.
 During that time I was a reporter, bureau chief in D.C., director of a national news service, editorial director of a national political web site and one of the few “news” guys who made publisher.

 There’s fishing and then there’s fly fishing.
 I fly fish.
 And I don’t play near enough golf.
 And I’m still looking for the perfect sailboat.